 This routine is something we enjoy doing with Artie each night, and is something the three of us do together, as a family (Dad does bath time, Mom does reading and feeding).
 I hope your family enjoys starting your baby’s bedtime routine and that it helps you all get some sleep!

-If you enjoyed this article check out How I Taught My Baby to Sleep Through the Night!
+If you enjoyed this article check out How To Get Your Baby To Sleep Away From Home and How I Taught My Baby to Sleep Through the Night!